HolgerPeters/blog/haskell_by_types.rst

 Getting a better understand of Haskell has always been on my list.
 My typical toolbox for learning another programming language is not so effective with Haskell, because in contrast to say - Ruby [#f3]_  - learning Haskell requires me to learn new concepts.
-On the other hand, Haskell offers some unique features that actually make learning it surprisingly easy again.
+On the other hand, Haskell offers some unique features, which make learning it surprisingly easy again.
-One useful tool I like more and more about haskell is the power of its type signatures.
-While learning Haskell you cannot avoid to familiarize oneself with the type signatures.
+Of these tools, type signatures have quickly become invaluable.
+Embrace them or perish, I might say, for if you don't learn to utilize them, everything people typically criticize about the Haskell ecosystem (sparse documentation, obscure love for operators, being completely lost in abstraction) will hit you hard.
+On the other hand, if you learn to read the Haskell type (signatures), you often know things from quick, formal considerations early on, without having even started to think about the semantics of that piece of code.

-But if you embrace them, it can boost your understanding drastically.
+Much can be written about type signatures but in this blog post, I try to focus on type signatures of Haskell's most common abstractions, and point out some patterns and parallels in them (and as it turns out, these are not only parallels in the type signatures, but in semantics too.)

-The following compilation is of things I rather understood recently, so bear that I might have missed one or the other connection.
+The following compilation is of things I rather understood recently, so bear in mind, that I might have missed one or the other connection.

 Overview
 ========